gazconroy/digital-comma/_pages/contact.md

     image_alt: "image"
     text: "Costs per project vary from £320 to £640 per day, depending upon the length and complexity of the work."
   - title: "Fixed costs"
-    text: "After you complete a *documentation plan*, I will be able to generate a fixed cost estimate (if that;s of interest)."
+    text: "After you complete a *documentation plan*, I can work out a fixed cost (if that's of interest)."

 ---

 # Technical writing services for any project

-If you are looking for someone who can explain technical things in simple terms, drop me a 'line'.
+If you are looking for someone who can create [API specifications, manage your internal online content](services.md) or just explain technical things in simple terms, drop me a 'line'.

 {% include contact-info.md %}